 At Paris Brain Institute

-Andreas HARTMANN, Yulia WORBE and Christel DEPIENNE, "Mov’It team: Movement, Investigations, Therapeutics.
-Normal and Abnormal Movement: Experimental Physiopathology and Therapeutics” led by Professor VIDAILHET and Professor LEHERICY are members of the International Consortium on the Genetics of Tourette's Syndrome.
+Andreas HARTMANN, Yulia WORBE and Christel DEPIENNE, (Mov’It team: Movement, Investigations, Therapeutics.
+Experimental pathophysiology and Therapeutics" are members of the International Consortium on the Genetics of Tourette Syndrome.

 An anonymous genome screening, i.e. a study of all chromosomes for disease susceptibility genes carried out by consortia in 2019 and involving 4819 patients and 9488 controls, has made it possible to identify many regions of the genome involved in the appearance of Tourette’s syndrome and in particular in the appearance of tics.